CiroZhang/cse15l-lab-reports/Lab3/lab3.md

         from the scientific community and whose incomplete findings cause injury; and
 ```

-With "-h" we see that grep will only return the lines where our search is found, rather than the entire file.
-This could be very useful if we only want the specific lines that matches our search.
+Here when we do "-h" but on multiple files, the same thing happens.
+Our search does not tell us which file these lines that contains are from.
+It display only these lines which could save us space and make thing look nicer.
+So in this case, it could be very useful when we only want a collection of when our patterns appears in our files, while not caring of where they orginated from.